dagbjorn/microcoffeeoncloud/README.md

 #### Create firewall openings

-In Microcoffee, creating firewall openings is only necessary when accessing services via NodePorts.
-This is necessary when:
+In Microcoffee, creating firewall openings is only necessary when accessing services via node ports (NodePort).
+This is necessary for:

    * Initial loading of the database.
    * Accessing Microcoffee services using the static node ports.
 (By default, port 80 and 443 are open when exposing a service via a load balancer.)

 Firewall openings are created by `aws ec2 authorize-security-group-ingress`.
-This command requires the group ID of the security group associated with the nodegroup.
+This command requires the group ID of the security group associated with the node group.
 There are (at least) two ways of obtaining the group ID, either from the Amazon EKS
 Dashboard (Amazon EKS > Clusters > microcoffeeoncloud > Networking > Security Groups) or run the following command:

     aws ec2 describe-instances --query "Reservations[].Instances[].SecurityGroups[]"